umang23567/AdCraft-AI/README.md

 ---

+## 🛠️ Development Steps

+1. **LLM Integration**
+   Used LangChain with Google Gemini and crafted prompts for high-quality ad generation.

+2. **JSON Parsing**
+   Parsed structured LLM output using Pydantic models.

+3. **Streamlit UI**
+   Built a user-friendly form to collect inputs and styling preferences.

+4. **Image Rendering**
+   Generated styled backgrounds and overlayed the ad text using PIL.
+---

 ## 🛠️ Current issues

-* Clear/Reser does not reset the form fields
+* Clear/Reset does not reset the form fields

 ---